White, cream, brown, red, gold, silver, blue, black, tri-color

 If you live in an apartment, a Labradoodle probably isn’t the right companion for you.
 A lack of room to run around and burn excess energy can rapidly breed destructive habits.

-- See: Indestructible Toys
+- See also: Indestructible Toys

-Labradoodles are eager-to-please and up for all types of training, whether basic obedience or canine sports.
+Labradoodles are eager to please and up for all types of training, whether basic obedience or canine sports.
 The combination of high intelligence and overall friendliness makes the Labradoodle great for experienced and first-time dog owners who are willing to invest in lifelong training.